 Also, consider not giving out candy AT ALL.
 Since children already get a ton of candy, try handing out something different like a little toy, stickers, or a pencil.

-- Do FREE Halloween Activities
+9. Do FREE Halloween Activities

 There are a lot of free Halloween festivals going on this time of year.
 So take advantage of what’s already going on in your church or community.
 You can sometimes find free haunted houses, corn mazes, or pumpkin patches at these fall festivals.
 Trust me, you don’t have to spend a lot of money in order for your family members to have a great time.

-- Buy Your Costumes For Next Year
+10. Buy Your Halloween Costumes And Decorations For Next Year

 - 10 Amazing Gifts Under $50 on Amazon: Oprah’s Favorite Things